Prachurja/Ticatoe/README.md

 Reaction controls inspired by [Sokobot](https://github.com/PolyMarsDev/Sokobot) by [PolyMars](https://github.com/PolyMarsDev).

 P.S To those who don't know about Gradle, bot code is in the app/src/main/kotlin folder.
 Resources in the app/src/main/resources folder.
-The rest of the files are Gradle configuration.
+The rest of the files are Gradle configuration (except README and LICENSE).